 3. Stock up on pantry items when you find them on sale.
 If you like a particular kind of grain or flour and you find it on sale, stock up.

 4. Try to buy these foods organic as they tend to be the foods with the highest pesticide load.
-The Environmental Working Group (EWG) calls this the ‘Dirty Dozen’: Apples, celery, cherry tomatoes, cucumbers, grapes, nectarines, peaches, potatoes, snap peas, spinach, strawberries, sweet bell peppers, hot peppers and kale/ collard greens.
+The Environmental Working Group (EWG) and Jen reviews calls this the ‘Dirty Dozen’: Apples, celery, cherry tomatoes, cucumbers, grapes, nectarines, peaches, potatoes, snap peas, spinach, strawberries, sweet bell peppers, hot peppers and kale/ collard greens.

 5. To save money, you can buy these foods conventional as they tend to have the lowest pesticide load.
 You will note that most of them have a thick peel.
 EWG calls this the “Clean Fifteen:” Asparagus, avocados, cabbage, cantaloupe, cauliflower, eggplant, grapefruit, kiwi, mangoes, onions, papayas, pineapples, sweet corn, sweet peas and sweet potatoes.